parapet-io/spark/README.md

-# A Spark like framework built using parapet
+# A toy Spark framework built using parapet

 This repo provides a guide on how to use a toy-spark framework built with parapet.